netsec-ethz/rains/design-topologies.md

 - The operator of this large resolver learns all requests of all its users.
 A user just has to trust the operator to not misusing her data.

-## Current State: deployment of both above topologies
+## Current State: Deployment of both above topologies

 ### Setting

+See above

 ### Use case

--
+- Internet

 ### Discussion

+By having both of these topologies, a client has more choices to select from to satisfy her needs.
+Using the same topologies for RAINS would also work out but does not give it a special advantage over the current system (except being more secure).

 ## Peer to peer network TODO CFE